 - Desktop Viewer or Device Viewer?
-Use the Desktop Viewer for a quick preview of content.
-For a better preview, use the Adobe Content Viewer on the target device.
-The Adobe Content Viewer is available in the iTunes App Store for iPads and iPhones, the Google Play Store, the Amazon Appstore, and the Windows Store (8.1 only; beta).
+Use Adobe Content Viewer on the target device.
+The Adobe Content Viewer is available in the iTunes App Store for iPads and iPhones, the Google Play Store, and the Windows Store (8.1 only).
+The Desktop Viewer has been deprecated and no longer previews content accurately.

 - Valid folio?
 As soon as you create a folio or article, you can preview it using the Desktop Viewer or the viewer on your mobile device.
 However, to preview a folio, the folio must be created properly.
 For example, if your folio includes a horizontal-only article mixed with dual-orientation articles, you cannot preview the folio.
 When you use the Desktop Viewer to preview an improperly created folio, an error message reports the problem.

 - Upload/download or Preview on Device?
 There are two ways to preview content in the Adobe Content Viewer on a device.
 One method is to upload the folio to the Folio Producer and then use the same Adobe ID to sign in to the Adobe Content Viewer and download the folio.
-The other method is to attach the iPad to your computer and use Preview on Device (Mac OS only).
+The other method is to attach the iPad or iPhone to your Mac OS computer and use Preview on Device.
+Preview on Device is not available on Windows computers or for Android or Windows devices.

 - Preview of layout, article, or folio?
 InDesign provides a number of methods for previewing content, and these methods result in different experiences.
-If you preview using the Overlays panel or File > Folio Preview, you preview only the layout, not the article.
+If you preview using the Folio Overlays panel or File > Folio Preview, you preview only the layout in raster format, not the article or folio.
 If you preview using the Folio Builder panel, you preview either the article or the folio, depending on what's selected.
 For Smooth Scrolling articles or articles with PDF image format, use the Folio Builder panel to preview, not the other methods.

-The Adobe Content Viewer for the iPad/iPhone is a generic version of the viewer used for testing the digital content you create on the iPad or iPhone.
-This viewer is updated whenever the Folio Producer tools are updated.
+The Adobe Content Viewer for the iPad/iPhone is a generic version of the viewer used for testing DPS content on the iPad or iPhone.
+This viewer is updated whenever a new DPS version is released.
 The Adobe Content Viewer does not support devices with iOS 5, including iPad 1 models.

 When a new set of tools is released, folios you create using the newest viewer version may not work properly until Apple approves the new Adobe Content Viewer version.
 If you try to open the folio, a “Please update your app” message appears.
 If you have a Professional or Enterprise account, you can create a custom version of the Adobe Content Viewer.
 See Create a custom Adobe Content Viewer for iPad.
 Otherwise, create a folio using a previous supported viewer version.

 The Adobe Content Viewer library checks two locations for folios—the Folio Producer server and the Distribution Service.
 The Folio Producer (hosted by acrobat.com) contains all folios that appear in your Folio Builder panel.
 The Distribution Service contains all published folios.
-A blue stripe with a lightning bolt icon in the folio thumbnail indicates a folio downloaded from the Folio Producer server.
-A blue strip with a plug icon indicates a folio loaded through Preview on Device.
+A blue lightning bolt icon in the folio thumbnail indicates a folio downloaded from the Folio Producer server.
+A blue plug icon indicates a folio loaded through Preview on Device.
+Folios published to the Distribution Service do not include blue icons.
 Any folio published as Retail does not appear in the Adobe Content Viewer.

 Start Adobe Viewer on the iPad, and sign in using the same Adobe ID you use to sign in to the Folio Builder panel.